AmirKh20/ArchLVM/README.md

 	shutdown now
 9-plug out your bootable USB. and turn on your pc.

-if the installation finished without any error, you should boot into your pc very well.
+if the installation finished without any error, you should boot into your arch very well. and you can type your user name and password to login.

 this script is new. and has so many things that can be get better. and sorry about my English :)